Day 01: Arrival in Kathmandu

-Day 02: KTM Sightseeing Tour: Kathmandu Durbar Square, Swayambhu, Pashupatinath, Boudhanath
+Day 02: Sightseeing in Kathmandu: Kathmandu Durbar Square, Pashupatinath Temple, Swayambhunath and Bauddhanath

-Day 04: Sightseeing Thimi, Bhaktapur, Changu Narayan, & Overnight Nagarkot
+Day 04: Sightseeing: Thimi, Bhaktapur, Changu Narayan and Nagarkot

-Day 05: Sightseeing Dakshinkali, Chobhar, Pharping & Overnight Kirtipur
+Day 05: Tour Dakshinkali, Chobhar, Pharping and Kirtipur

-We take our breakfast and head toward the southern part of Kathmandu today.
-Dakshinkali, inside the green mountain forests, is regarded as one of most important Hindu goddesses where pilgrims visit to offer their prayer and animal sacrifices to the goddess.
+We take our breakfast and head towards the southern part of Kathmandu.
+Dakshinkali Temple is located within a forest and is dedicated to goddess Dakshinkali who is one of the most important Hindu goddesses.
+Pilgrims throng the area to visit the temple and offer prayers.
 Chobhar is known for the Chobhar gorge through which all the water of the valley drains and also for the vast network of natural mountain caves.
-Pharping has several Buddhist & Hindu monuments, temples and monasteries.
-Kirtipur, on the top of a hill, is one of medieval kingdoms inside the Kathmandu Valley.
-Kirtipur, with Nepal's largest and oldest Tribhuvan University, is also an important learning center of Nepal.
-The historic town has many interesting sights, shrines and temples, old houses, people in their old traditional costumes, people working on ancient loom, etc. We stay at Kirtipur for the overnight.
+Pharping has several Buddhist and Hindu monuments, temples and monasteries.
+Kirtipur is a historic town situated atop a hill of the valley.
+The area houses Nepal's largest and oldest university, Tribhuvan University, which is also an important learning center of Nepal.
+The historic town has many interesting sights, shrines and temples, old houses, people working on ancient looms, etc. which are all delightful to see.
+Overnight in Kirtipur.

-Today is the day for making our tour to the northern part of the Kathmandu Valley.
-We take our breakfast and drive to Budhanilkantha, a colossal statue of Lord Vishnu reclining on the bed of snakes, lies at the base of Shivapuri Hill.
+Today we travel to the northern part of the Kathmandu Valley.
+We take breakfast and drive to Budhanilkantha, a colossal statue of Lord Vishnu reclining on the bed of snakes, lies at the base of Shivapuri Hill.
 Budhanilkantha is a major pilgrimage site for the Hindus.
 Further north from Budhanilkantha, a stretch of dusty road goes into the Shivapuri National Park.
-The site is also a famous trekking region nearby Kathmandu and many city dwellers can be seen doing their trek especially on Saturday.
-There is also a Buddhist nunnery inside the National Park.
-The dirt-road amidst the jungle goes uphill through the villages of Dandagaon, Gurje Bhanjyang, etc finally unfolding into a panoramic view of mountains, distant hills and valleys.
+The site is also a famous trekking region nearby Kathmandu and many city dwellers can be seen trekking in the area.
+There is also a Buddhist nunnery inside the national park.
+The dirt-road amidst the jungle goes uphill through the villages of Dandagaon, Gurje Bhanjyang, etc. finally unfolding into a panoramic view of mountains, distant hills and valleys.
 After crossing the hill top, a few kilometers downward drive takes us into the Shivapuri Village.